 Description of intervention(s) / exposure

 HypoPAST is an online psycho-educational training program.
-It includes 8 modules (10-20 minutes each), covering topics such as timely and appropriate treatment of hypoglycaemia; personal risks for hypoglycaemia; recognising warning signs of hypoglycaemia; drivers of frequent hypoglycaemia; talking about hypoglycaemia with family, friends, health professionals and colleagues; hypoglycaemia while asleep; and managing worries.
+It includes 8 modules (30 minutes to 1 hour each), covering topics such as timely and appropriate treatment of hypoglycaemia; personal risks for hypoglycaemia; recognising warning signs of hypoglycaemia; drivers of frequent hypoglycaemia; talking about hypoglycaemia with family, friends, health professionals and colleagues; hypoglycaemia while asleep; and managing worries.
 HypoPAST includes short videos, slides with voiceovers, reflection and problem-solving activities, and information leaflets.
 HypoPAST is designed to enable participants to discover for themselves how to strengthen their skills and develop preventative habits enabling them to reduce both their fear and their risk of hypoglycaemia.

 Intervention code [1] 326196 0